dart-archive/www.dartlang.org/src/site/tools/docgen/index.markdown

 ## Basic usage {#basic-usage}

-Docgen generates documentation from Dart code in the `lib` directory.
-The files are output in either JSON or YAML format.
+Docgen generates documentation from Dart code in the `lib` directory and creates the output in JSON format.
 When using the `--serve` option, docgen serves your files so you can see them locally in a browser.
 To deploy your documentation to the web,